datacarpentry/cloud-genomics/episodes/01-introduction1.md

 ![terminal icon](../fig/terminal.png)

-1. open the terminal and type the following command substituting 'ip_address' for the ip address your instructor will provide (or the ip address of an instance you have provisioned yourself). *Be sure to pay attention to capitalization and spaces*
+1. Open the terminal and type the following command substituting 'ip_address' for the ip address your instructor will provide (or the ip address of an instance you have provisioned yourself). *Be sure to pay attention to capitalization and spaces*

         $ ssh dcuser@ip_address